Reading Time: 2 Minutes 52 Seconds

 What we see today is only a part of the great project that aimed at creating a new cemetery with a crematorium in Prague.
 In the end none of it was created.

-The place can be reached by tram n.
+You can reach the place by tram n.
 10 until the last stop, i.e. Sídliště Ďáblice.

 If instead you walk straight from the main gate, you reach a Cubist building, which serves as a funeral hall.

-All the details of this building deserve special attention: the pentagonal base, the curves of the metal roof, the walls, the geometric designs on the railings and the internal wooden furniture (visible by peeking in through the windows).
+All the details of this building deserve special attention: the pentagonal base, the walls, the curves of the metal roof, the geometric designs on the railings and the internal wooden furniture (visible by peeking in through the windows).

-Behind the building there is a garden area where the ashes of the dead are scattered, and where the last goodbye is given to the loved ones.
+Behind the building you find a garden area where the ashes of the dead are scattered, and where the last goodbye is given to the loved ones.

-Precisely for this reason, you should walk stricly and only on the marked paths and avoid stepping on the lawn and among the trees.
+Precisely for this reason, you should walk strictly on the marked paths and avoid stepping on the lawn and among the trees.
 There are also some signs to remind you of this.

 Moving forward along the way, other Cubist elements show up, such as drinking fountains, rubbish bins and benches.